Category Archives: Conscious Mindset

 Herbs for Indigestion

 Ginger tea can give immediate relief for heartburn or indigestion.
 It can also help reduce bloating.
-Shred some fresh ginger root and pour boiling water over.
+Shred fresh ginger root and pour boiling water over.
 Allow to steep for ten minutes, strain and drink.

 Fenugreek seeds coat the lining of your stomach to relieve symptoms.
 Add one to two teaspoons to your food or eat separately.